nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/instances_to_rois.md

     labelToROI(1);
     ```

-Finally, we need to wrap the `labelToROI()` in a for loop, to loop through all of the available labels.
-How could find out when to terminate the loop (ie when the maximum label value is reached)?
+Finally, we need to wrap the `labelToROI()` in a for loop, to loop through all
+of the available labels.
+How could find out when to terminate the loop (i.e.
+when the maximum label value is reached)? :thinking:

-??? question "Make a for loop that loops through the label values, passing the iterator into the `labelToROI()` function"
+??? example "Make a for loop that loops through the label values, passing the iterator into the `labelToROI()` function"

-    ```javascript
+    ```javascript hl_lines="8 9 11"
     splitAndRenameChannels("path/to/test/file");
-    classifier_path = "path/to/classifier";
+    classifier_path = "path/to/classifier.classifier";
     selectWindow("DAPI");
     run("Segment Image With Labkit", "segmenter_file=" + classifier_path + " use_gpu=false");
     run("Area Opening", "pixel=50");